 Printed on: .
 Please go to http://policy.umn.edu for the most current version of the Policy or related document.

 Evaluation of teaching provides information (1) to help improve teaching, (2) to be used for faculty tenure decisions and salary and promotion decisions based on merit, and (3) to assist students in course selection.
-This policy establishes standards and processes for three methods of evaluating teaching: peer review, student rating, and student-release questions for the campuses of Crookston, Morris, Rochester, and the Twin Cities.
+The methods used are:

 A. General Provisions for Evaluation of Teaching